oaworks/oareport-docs/docs/data.md

 #### `financial_disclosures*`

-_Boolean:_ `true` if this work's funding statement is actually a financial disclosure
+_Boolean:_ `true` if this work’s funding statement is actually a financial disclosure

 _Source:_ OA.Works\
 _Updated:_ Weekly (premium)

 #### `remove*`

-_Boolean:_ `true` if this work should be removed from an organization's results for any reason
+_Boolean:_ `true` if this work should be removed from an organization’s results for any reason

 _Source:_ OA.Works\
 _Updated:_ Weekly (premium)